Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 In most cases, yes.
 GPS trackers rely on cellular networks to send location data, and that service usually comes with a monthly or prepaid subscription.

-From experience, the key isn’t avoiding subscriptions, it’s making sure the cost actually delivers value through theft prevention, time savings, or reduced disputes.
-If a tracker doesn’t save you more than it costs each month, it’s the wrong one.
+The key isn't avoiding subscriptions, it's making sure the cost actually delivers value through theft prevention, time savings, or reduced disputes.
+If a tracker doesn't save you more than it costs each month, it's the wrong one.

 Back to blog